AvaProtocol/OAK-docs/_docs/gov-dev/governance-via-polkadotjs.md

 ---
-title: Runtime Upgrade via Polkadot.js
+title: Governance via Polkadot.js
-subtitle: Learn how to create and vote for a runtime upgrade Governance proposal via the polkadot.js app
+subtitle: Learn how to create and vote for a governance proposal via the polkadot.js app
 author: charles
 tags: [governance]
 ---